PizzaLovingNerd/project-beautiful/docs.md

 This plugin's only 2 custom plugin properties are:
 * `panel_color`
 * `custom_css`

-However you can also override the properties set by the default properties using the following custom properties.
+However, you can also override the properties set by the default properties using the following custom properties.
 * `dark_base_color`
 * `light_base_color`
 * `bg_color_light`